NFL odds, betting lines, spreads: Week 10 picks, computer predictions

 SportsLine's advanced model has locked in its NFL bets today from 10,000 simulations

-Other divisional contests include Bills vs. Dolphins (+9.5), Saints vs. Panthers (-5.5) and Texans vs. Jaguars (-1), with the Jags now favored with C.J.
-Stroud (concussion) ruled out for Houston.
+Other divisional contests include Bills vs. Dolphins (+9), Saints vs. Panthers (-5.5) and Texans vs. Jaguars (-1.5), with the Jags now favored with C.J.
+Stroud (concussion) ruled out for Houston, even though Brian Thomas Jr. (ankle) is out for Jacksonville.
 The non-divisional slate is highlighted by Steelers vs. Chargers (-2.5) on Sunday night and Eagles vs. Packers (-1.5) on Monday night.
 All of the updated Week 10 NFL lines are listed below, and SportsLine's advanced computer model has all the NFL betting advice and NFL predictions you need to make the best Week 10 NFL picks now.

 LIMITED TIME: Use promo code CHAMPIONSHIP to get your first month at SportsLine for $1 JOIN NOW.